Because the freedom of the open road is a little more complicated when bikes are involved

 Imagine your car breaks down en route to that epic ride.
 Or it gets stuck in deep sand at the trailhead.
 Or you kill the battery by blasting pump up music to start your ride and there are no other cars within a 10-mile radius.
 Or maybe you lock the keys inside during all the kerfuffle of getting ready to ride.
 All of these are very plausible scenarios that have either happened to me, or to people I know, and they can really put a damper on your ride plans.

-How to Avoid: If you have to be towed from somewhere extra inconvenient, say 10 miles up a dirt road into a National Forest, you're going to pay a hefty price.
-To (hopefully) avoid that costly tow, have a hide-a-key stashed somewhere on your car, and an emergency kit with things like a recovery strap and an external battery charger (like these, starting at around $60 bucks).
+How to Avoid: If you have to be towed from somewhere extra inconvenient, say 10 miles up a dirt road into a National Forest, you’re going to pay a hefty price.
+To (hopefully) avoid that costly tow, have a hide-a-key stashed somewhere on your car, and an emergency kit with things like a recovery strap and an external battery charger.
 These simple and fairly inexpensive measures can really save the day.

 4. Relying on Out-Of-Date Maps (and Not Seeking Out Local Beta)